 This command only has meaning while the state machine is executing Automatic Sector Erase operation, and therefore will only be responded during Automatic Sector Erase operation.
-When the Erase Suspend command is written during a sector erase operation, the device requires a maximum of 20us to suspend the erase operations.
-However, When the Erase Suspend command is written during the sector erase time-out, the device immediately terminates the time-out period and suspends the erase operation.
+When the Erase Suspend Command is issued during the sector erase operation, the device requires a maximum 20us to suspend the sector erase operation.
+However, when the Erase Suspend command is written during the sector erase time-out, the device immediately terminates the time-out period and suspends the erase operation.
 After this command has been executed, the command register will initiate erase suspend mode.
 The state machine will return to read mode automatically after suspend is ready.
-At this time, state machine only allows the command register to respond to the Read Memory Array, Erase Resume and program commands.
+At this time, state machine only allows the command register to respond to Erase Resume, program data to, or read data from any sector not selected for erasure.